How TO & How NOT to Smoke CBD Flower

 Before evaluating the right and wrong way to smoke dry leaf, whole-plant CBD flower on our health, it’s important to have a clear picture of the differences between hemp and marijuana in terms of chemical makeup and application.
 When people refer to herb, green, weed, flower, grass, bud, pot, tree, nug, reefer and hundreds of other smokable marijuana nicknames, they’re referring to flower from the marijuana or cannabis plant.

-The various species of the Cannabis flowering plant used for medical and recreational marijuana use have 120+ active ingredients that function similar to the way our body’s natural chemicals are designed to work.
+The various species of the Cannabis flowering plant, either Indica or Sativa strains, used for medical and recreational marijuana use have 120+ active ingredients that function similar to the way our body’s natural chemicals are designed to work.
 In addition to the non-psychoactive cannabidiol (CBD) itself, the other main component in whole-plant CBD flower is THC, the popular psychoactive cannabinoid.
 Various other beneficial cannabinoids, nutritious vitamins, minerals, immunity-boosting antioxidants, essential Omega 3 fatty acids, terpenes, and flavonoids are also in full-spectrum CBD flower.

 What about the hemp plant?
 Can you smoke CBD from hemp?
-The hemp plant is a variety of the Cannabis sativa plant species that has an insignificant amount of mind-altering THC (< 0.3%) but a high percentage of CBD.
-Similar to marijuana, hemp-derived cannabinoids and our inherent endocannabinoids interact with our body in a similar way.
+The hemp plant is a variety of the Cannabis sativa plant species that has an insignificant amount of mind-altering 0.3 THC (< 0.3%) but a high percentage of CBD.
+Similar to marijuana, hemp-derived cannabinoids, and our inherent endocannabinoids interact with our bodies in a similar way.
 But although hemp has high CBD, smoking hemp isn’t a thing.
 Rather, the hemp plant is used for industrial applications and in body care products.

 Why Smoke CBD?